brucemack/tt07-sb-mixer/docs/math.md

 ## Why Does the LO "Leak" Through a Single-Balanced MOSFET Mixer?

 An ideal mixer takes RF and local oscillator (LO) signals and produces an intermediate frequency (IF) signal at the sum ($\ \omega_R + \omega_L$) and difference ($\ \omega_R - \omega_L$) frequencies.
-A single-balanced mixer is a simple circuit that exhibits non-ideal behavior by allowing either the RF or LO signal (depending on configuration) to appear at the output _in addition to_ the desired ($\ \omega_R + \omega_L$) and ($\ \omega_R - \omega_L$) signals.
+This is the frequency shifting property that make mixers so useful.
+A single-balanced mixer is a simple circuit that exhibits some non-ideal behavior by allowing either the RF or LO signal (depending on configuration) to appear at the output _in addition to_ the desired ($\ \omega_R + \omega_L$) and ($\ \omega_R - \omega_L$) signals.
 Often times this undesired mixer output is referred to as "leakage."

 In the case of the single-balanced mixer, I don't think it's accurate to call this undesired output "leakage" because _the circuit was never designed to suppress the extra output in the first place._ But we'll stick with this term for now.
-Whatever we call it, it is important to understand the mathematical reason for this undesired mixer output.
+Whatever we call it, it is important to understand the mathematical reason for this undesired, but fully expected mixer output.

 For this analysis we will use the following diagram of a simple single-balanced MOSFET mixer: